bsutj002/CSTR-Control/README.md

 $$L_f h(\mathbf{x}) + L_g h(\mathbf{x})u + \alpha(h(\mathbf{x})) \ge 0 \quad \text{(CBF Hard Safety Constraint)}$$

 $$u_{\min} \le u \le u_{\max} \quad \text{(Actuator Saturation Limits)}$$

+---

+## Future Work

+* **Lipschitz Continuity Bounds.** Given the maximum residual error between true non-linear CSTR equations and $Ax + Bu$ model over a bounded region, a formal Region of Attraction (RoA) can be computed.
+Lyapunov theory $V(x)$ is then used to define an invariant sublevel set where the controller guarantees the states will never cross into the "danger zone" where the linear approximation fails.
+* **Input-to-State Stability (ISS) Lyapunov functions:** For an unstable linear system, an open-loop pole with $\text{Re}(\lambda) > 0$ means errors amplify.
+An ISS proof mathematically guarantees that stabilizing feedback gain $K$ (where $u = Kx$) provides enough damping to overcome the positive eigenvalues, ensuring that bounded data/sensor errors result in bounded, predictable state tracking errors rather than infinite divergence.